Young Man Attacked by Rioters After MAGA Rally: 'Don't Be Afraid'

 He described what happened:

 It was really crazy.
-One of my friends was in town and he had a hotel room in Harry’s.
-We were just at [Hotel Harrington above Harry’s Restaurant] on the ninth floor washing up and then we left Harry’s and started walking out to go home because we were there for a few hours.
+One of my friends was in town and he had a hotel room [at Hotel Harrington above Harry’s Restaurant].
+We were just at [the hotel] on the ninth floor washing up and then we left Harry’s and started walking out to go home because we were there for a few hours.
 The D.C.
-Police had sidewalks blocked so you could only walk in a specific way I saw that there were a few stories written about this how they blocked a few roads and the only roads they didn’t block led the protesters into the counter-protesters.
+Police had sidewalks blocked so you could only walk in a specific way.
+I saw that there were a few stories written about this how they blocked a few roads, and the only roads they didn’t block led the protesters into the counter-protesters.
 That’s kind of what happened with us, the roads were blocked and we were kind of just walking … trying to find an exit where the street was normal so we could call a cab or get an Uber home.

 So we come to this street and the protesters were playing their drums.
 I work around politics and I’m in D.C. all the time and there’s always protesters playing their drums.
 That’s their right, that’s America.
 That’s what makes it free, free speech and protesting.
 So, there wasn’t anything out of the ordinary, we were just walking.